If you want to run an effective sales team, you need to own your data and have a rigorously tested sales reporting strategy.

 Daily sales reports: spotlight on activity

 By monitoring these activity levels, you can identify potential issues early on.
 For instance, a sudden drop in calls made could indicate a scheduling conflict or a need for additional sales training.
-This allows you to take swift action to ensure your team stays on track.
+This insight allows you to take swift action to ensure your team stays on track.

 Weekly sales reports: identify trends and make adjustments

-With this data, you can investigate and address any concerning trends before they significantly impact your sales pipeline.
+Weekly custom reports allow you to see patterns emerge over a slightly longer timeframe, so you can investigate and address any concerning trends before they significantly impact your sales pipeline.

 Monthly sales reports: big picture analysis and better decisions